rdy/fixture_builder/README.markdown

 The best of all worlds!

-* Speed: Leverage the high-performance speed of Rails' transactional tests/fixtures to avoid test suite slowdown as your app's number of tests grows, because [creating and persisting data is slow!](https://robots.thoughtbot.com/speed-up-tests-by-selectively-avoiding-factory-girl)
+* **Speed**: Leverage the high-performance speed of Rails' transactional tests/fixtures to avoid test suite slowdown as your app's number of tests grows, because [creating and persisting data is slow!](https://robots.thoughtbot.com/speed-up-tests-by-selectively-avoiding-factory-girl)
-* Maintainability/reuse/abstraction: Use object mother factories to generate fixtures via FactoryGirl or your favorite tool
+* **Maintainability/Reuse/Abstraction**: Use object mother factories to generate fixtures via FactoryGirl or your favorite tool
-* Flexibility: You can always fall back to object mothers in tests if needed, or load a fixture and modify only an attribute or two without the overhead of creating an entire object dependency graph.
+* **Flexibility**: You can always fall back to object mothers in tests if needed, or load a fixture and modify only an attribute or two without the overhead of creating an entire object dependency graph.
-* Consistency: Use the exact same fixture data in all environments: test, development, and demo/staging servers.
+* **Consistency**: Use the exact same fixture data in all environments: test, development, and demo/staging servers.
   Makes reproduction and acceptance testing of bugs/features faster and easier!
-* Simplicity: Avoid having to maintain and generate `seeds.rb` sample data set separately from your test fixture/factory data set, or [pick which of the myriad seeds helper gems to use](https://rubygems.org/search?query=seed).  *Just delete `seeds.rb` and forget about it!*
+* **Simplicity**: Avoid having to maintain and generate `seeds.rb` sample data set separately from your test fixture/factory data set, or [pick which of the myriad seeds helper gems to use](https://rubygems.org/search?query=seed).  *Just delete `seeds.rb` and forget about it!*